 - Websites – home page, services, About page

 - Landing pages

 - Email marketing

 - Sequences of emails

 The difference between content writing and copywriting

 Copywriting is often confused with content writing – especially online.
 Copywriting is designed to help someone take a specific action.
-So maybe to click through to a link, or to buy the latest mascara on Instagram.
-It tries to connect the reader by highlighting how the product or service can help them.
+So maybe click through to a link or buy the latest mascara on Instagram.
+It tries to connect with the reader by highlighting how the product or service can help them.